Red LED facial treatment image used for acne-mark and skin-recovery content

 First Problem: People Use "Acne Scars" To Mean Three Different Things

-Red light therapy may be useful for some of them.
-It is not equally useful for all of them.
-If you do not separate redness from pigment and texture, the rest of the conversation becomes marketing instead of guidance.
+Red light therapy is not equally useful for all scar types.
+Separating redness from pigment and texture is essential; otherwise the conversation becomes marketing instead of guidance.

 What Red Light Is Actually Good At

-Red light therapy is usually positioned around healing, inflammation, and collagen support.
-That makes it a better fit for post-acne recovery than for dramatic resurfacing.
+Red light therapy addresses healing, inflammation, and collagen support.
+It suits post-acne recovery more than dramatic resurfacing.

 The most reasonable use cases are: